graphext/cuery/notebooks/README_job_generation.md

 ```

 This will:
+- Sort all sectors by `Estimated_Employees_2024` in descending order
-- Process only the first 5 rows of the DIRCE data
+- Process only the top 5 sectors with the most employees
-- Generate jobs for those 5 sector/subsector combinations
+- Generate jobs for those 5 largest sector/subsector combinations
 - Save results to the output directory
 - Complete in under a minute